The Middle School Literacy Project by Luke Morin

 I was the Highest Performing Teacher in Colorado.
 No One Noticed.

 Achievement data reveals excellence in schools every year.
-We mostly ignore it — and the reasons expose more about our values and incentives than we…
+We mostly ignore it, and it reveals a lot about our values.

 Feb 10